uthcode/learntosolveit/source/omscs/cs6301/p2l9-behavior-modeling.rst

 The structural models that we have been looking at so far express properties of systems that are true at all times.
 Although, these models are general, they fail to convey interesting behavioral aspects of the systems.

 That is how the systems respond to external stimuli.
 UML provides a variety of alternative diagrams that do support the behavioral modeling of systems.

 We will look at these and later we will also go into detail on the state chart diagramming technique.
-Which is the one which provides you the ability to.

-Precisely describe the system properties.
+Which is the one which provides you the ability to precisely describe the system properties.

 02 - States